tubaman48/CI-MS2-find-a-bandstand/README.md

 - ### 4.
 Skeleton

-> - [Wireframes](/assets/docs/RL-CI-MS2-Wireframes.pdf): A single page website made up of a bandstand location map, favourite bandstands selected, a form to email details to user and a form for users to advise new /ameded details of bandstands and their associated contacts.
+> - [Wireframes](/assets/docs/RL-CI-MS2-Wireframes.pdf): A single page website made up of a bandstand location map, favourite bandstands selected,
+>    a form to email details to user and a form for users to advise new / amended details of bandstands.
 >
-> - Home, Brass Band Listing, Concert Band Listing, Orchestra Listing, Music Service Listing and Directory Entry Maintenance Section/Pages
->
 > - Fixed navigation bar - Menu headings pointing to each of the 4 sections.
 >
-> - Fixed Footer with Copyright info and Social Media icons
+> - Fixed Footer with Copyright info

 - ### 5.
 Surface